Quick Links

 For their chosen specialist material, pupils will cover further in-depth theory/practical content on a range of relevant topics associated with their chosen material.
 The controlled assessment (coursework) project will also be principally based around their chosen material area.

-The new GCSE places greater emphasis on understanding and applying iterative design processes.
+The GCSE places emphasis on understanding and applying the iterative design process.
 Students will use their creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others’ needs, wants and values.

 The course starts with practical and theory activities to develop an understanding of workshop practices.
 This theory develops into a range of practical applications that are used to make viable products.
 This theory includes basic machining, basic hand skills, industrial processes, materials, joining, finishing and CAD/CAM.